facebook/react-native-website/docs/pixelratio.md

 title: PixelRatio
 ---

-`PixelRatio` gives you access to the device's pixel density and fontScales.
+`PixelRatio` gives you access to the device's pixel density and font scale.

 ## Fetching a correctly sized image